stevenrbrill/icmeRefresherComputing2018/latex.md

 Then when you wish to cite this reference, use `\cite{golub}`.
 As you can see, you have to format each citation yourself, which can be a pain.
 However, it also gives you direct control over how the citation looks, instead of through a formatting file, which I often find easier.

 ## Macros
 LaTeX macros are commands you define yourself.
-They can be very useful for improving productivity and readability in your doucments, because they save you from typing long commands over and over again.
+They can be very useful for improving productivity and readability in your documents, because they save you from typing long commands over and over again.
 The syntax is:
 ```latex
 \newcommand{name}[num]{definition}
 ```